 After graduating from SSU, Iris went on to try a couple different Master’s programs in teaching and also public administration and eventually found her heart set in nonprofit administration.
 While she used Spanish more than French, she had a great side business tutoring French to elementary students around Sonoma County.
 Her love for travel is still as grand as before, and hopes for another Euro Rail tour soon!
 As of now, Iris and her longtime partner Gustavo (also a SSU alumnus!) recently bought a house in her small coastal hometown in Northern California and now reside there with their new puppy, a Siberian Husky named Rio.

 B.A., French, 2016

 "The French program at SSU was crucial to my lifelong pursuit of knowledge.
 After studying abroad in Paris, France, I discovered a love for the culture surrounding French wine.
-I am currently a sommelier at a French-influenced winery in Healdsburg, CA. I am able to use my knowledge of French culture every day and love when I get to speak the language to our winemaker, chefs, and francophone guests.
+I am currently a sommelier at a French-influenced winery in Healdsburg, CA. I am able to use my knowledge of French culture every day and love when I get to speak the language to our winemaker, chefs, and Francophone guests.
 I remember fondly the lessons I learned from the French professors at Sonoma State University and use the skills and knowledge I gained while at the university in my day-to-day life.
-I also tutor aspiring francophones in French as I used to at SSU.
+I also tutor aspiring Francophone in French as I used to at SSU.
 The French language and culture has always been an important part of my life and will continue to be just as important in my future."

 B.A., French, 2016